thomis/eventhub-processor2/README.md

       # it is possible to publish a message during message processing but it's a
       # good style to return one or multiple messages at end of handle_message
-      publish(message: 'your message as a string') # default exchange_name is 'event_hub.inbound'
+      publish(message: "your message as a string") # default exchange_name is 'event_hub.inbound'
-      publish(message: 'your message as string', exchange_name: 'your_specfic_exchange')
+      publish(message: "your message as string", exchange_name: "your_specfic_exchange")

       # at the end return one of
       message_to_return = message.copy # return message if sucessfull processing